Questions To Ask Before Getting Married

 Sometimes it was possible, and sometimes it wasn’t.

-Fortunately for us, nowadays we are allowed to choose our partners in life.
-And once we hit that point, we decided our choices can change, our priorities can be modified, and our promises can be broken.
+Fortunately for us, nowadays, we are allowed to choose our partners in life.
+And once we hit that point, we decide that our choices can change, our priorities can be modified, and our promises can be broken.